Photo by Henry Moore, Jr., College of Veterinary Medicine, Washington State University

 Advising veterinarians who desire certification in the field of veterinary radiology as to the course of study and training to be pursued.

-As of September 23, 2012, the ACVR membership includes 484 active Diplomates.
-There are 401 Diplomates in Radiology, 66 Diplomates in Radiation Oncology, 17 Diplomates holding dual certification, and 210 Society Only members.
-The College has 5 Emeritus and 14 Retired members.
+As of October 27, 2013, the ACVR membership includes 518 active Diplomates.
+There are 429 Diplomates in Radiology, 72 Diplomates in Radiation Oncology, 17 Diplomates holding dual certification, and 202 Society Only members.
+The College has 5 Emeritus, 18 Retired, and 1 Associate Member.

-Any veterinarian actively participating in a residency training program leading to the radiology or radiation oncology certification examination is a Resident Member-in-Training.
-There are 106 Resident Members-in-Training; 95 Residents in Radiology and 11 in Radiation Oncology.
-There is an additional membership category of Post-Trainee.
-There are 21 Post-Trainees; 14 in Radiolgy and 7 in Radiation Oncology.
-Post-Trainees are individuals who have completed an ACVR residency program, but have not yet become ACVR Diplomates.
+Any veterinarian actively participating in a residency training program leading to the radiology or radiation oncology board certification examination is a Resident Member-in-Training.
+There are 113 Resident Members-in-Training; 99 Residents in Radiology and 14 in Radiation Oncology.

-The ACVR also sponsors four specialty societies: Veterinary Ultrasound Society, Society of Veterinary Nuclear Medicine, CT/MRI Society, and the Large Animal Diagnostic Imaging Society.
-The Veterinary Ultrasound Society (VUS) has 449 members, the Society of Veterinary Nuclear Medicine (SVNM) has 110 Members, the CT/MRI Society has 332 Members, and the Large Animal Diagnostic Imaging Society (LADIS) has 145 members.
+The ACVR also sponsors four specialty societies.
+The Veterinary Ultrasound Society (VUS) has 475 members, the Society of Veterinary Nuclear Medicine (SVNM) has 100 members, the CT/MRI Society has 463 members, and the Large Animal Diagnostic Imaging Society (LADIS) has 134 members.